TwitterFacebookpinterest

 Expedition 65/66; visiting "movie crew"

-Yulia Peresild (returned on Soyuz MS-18)
+Yulia Peresild (launch only; landing on Soyuz MS-18)

-Klim Shipenko (returned on Soyuz MS-18)
+Klim Shipenko (launch only; landing on Soyuz MS-18)

 20